mk8dx-table-reader/mk8dx-table-reader/README.md

 # mk8dx-table-reader
-Welcome to this project aming at making a full OCR program able to convert mariokar 8 deluxe end screen results into a esay to work with text output.
+Welcome to this project aming at making a full OCR program able to convert mariokar 8 deluxe end screen results into a easy to work with text output.

 ## simple install
 ```python